Polyvinyl chloride (PVC)

 Polyvinyl chloride (PVC) is an amorphous engineering thermoplastic.
 Hard and brittle, it only becomes soft, ductile and suitable for technical applications by the addition of softening agents and stabilizers.

 Surface energy and contact angle

-The adhesion of polyvinyl chloride during bonding and printing can be improved by plasma activation.
+The adhesion improvement of polyvinyl chloride during bonding and printing can be achieved by plasma activation.
 PVC has a surface energy of 39mN/m.
 However, bleeding out plasticizers on the surface are problematic, as they also subsequently impair a previously perfect adhesion.

 |Material: Polyvinyl chloride||Surface energy||Contact angle H2O|

 |5 minutes after plasma treatment||60,0 mN/m||47,0°|